Roseann-Guttierrez/100-days-of-code/log.md

 ### Day 7: July 7, 2020

 **Today's Progress**: Worked through several online tutorials.
 Thought more about the steps I need for the game I want to make.

+---
+### Day 8: July 8, 2020

+**Today's Progress**: Worked through some exercises in a Udemy course.
+Drafted an outline of the game and started codeing it.

+**Thoughts**: Ready to attack the issues I know I will come across while trying to code the game.